 Free influenza vaccine program May and June 2026

-Check the table shows the vaccine brands and the cohort they are allocated to under the NIP and state programs.
+A table summarising the vaccine brands and cohorts they are allocated to under the NIP and state programs can be viewed as a table on the Influenza immunisation page.

 Please note:

-• All vaccines administered must be recorded onto the Australian Immunisation Register (AIR).
+• All influenza vaccines administered must be recorded onto the Australian Immunisation Register (AIR).

-• Influenza stock ordered through the Free Influenza Vaccine Program (i.e. Fluzone) should only be used for those not eligible for NIP or other state-funded influenza vaccines.
-NIP-funded influenza vaccines can only be used for NIP eligible people, in accordance with the current WA Immunisation Schedule.
+• Influenza stock ordered through the Program (i.e. Fluzone®) should only be used for those not eligible for NIP or other state-funded influenza vaccines.
+Additionally, NIP-funded influenza vaccines can only be used for NIP eligible people, in accordance with the current WA Immunisation Schedule.

 Eligibility